Indi Grants newsletters

 Closing dates extended: 5:00pm (AEST) Friday, 8 May 2020.

-The Emergency Bushfire Response in Primary Industries Grants provide a grant to primary producers to help pay for costs of clean-up and other emergency measures including disposing of dead stock, and rebuilding or replacing damaged or destroyed on-farm infrastructure.
+The Emergency Bushfire Response in Primary Industries Grants help primary producers pay for costs of clean-up and other emergency measures including disposing of dead stock, and rebuilding or replacing damaged or destroyed on-farm infrastructure.

 The support is available to bushfire affected primary producers in the Indi local government areas of Alpine, Indigo, Mansfield, Towong, Wangaratta, and Wodonga.